 Associated Acts: Eddie Condon, Benny Goodman

 Gene Krupa is known as the first rock drummer.
-He was the first to elevate the drummer from a background and accompanying member of a band to a possible solo voice.
-He helped define what the standard drum kit included, earning him the title of the founding father of the modern drumset.
+He elevated the drummer from a background player to a vital member of the band with a sound of their own.
+He helped define what the standard drum kit included, earning him the reputation as its founding father.

 He played in the Chicago jazz style, accentuated by press rolls.
 His tom-tom interludes were the first extended drum solos recorded commercially.
-Though he operated fairly early, starting in the 1920’s, he still revolutionized the drumming game so much that he’s recognized for his talent.
+Though his career dates back to the 1920s, such is his renown that his name is regularly dropped in drum conversations to this day.

-Trivia Facts: Gene Krupa and Buddy Rich had “The Drum Battle” shows at Caregie Hall in 1952 and in televised events, and later released two studio albums together.
+Trivia: Gene Krupa and Buddy Rich had “The Drum Battle” shows at Carnegie Hall in 1952 and in televised events, and later released two studio albums together.
 After retiring due to growing back pain, he started a school of music.
 He starred in several movies and had one created about his life.

 Jeff Porcaro

-Jeff Porcaro was the drummer for the band Toto, which already tells you all you need to know.
-His playing is perfect and precise like Bernard Purdie so much that you’d think a computer generated the sounds.
+Jeff Porcaro was the drummer for the band Toto, which should already tell you all you need to know.
+His playing is perfect and precise like Bernard Purdie—so much so, you’d think a computer generated the sounds.
 Steely Dan hired him, which only further proves the point.

 Dave Lombardo